 Ron Hunsicker is a registered provider for the AIA system of continuing education to architects.
-The six AIA-approved in-office seminars offered may also be acceptable for continuing education for engineers.
+The seven AIA-approved in-office seminars offered may also be acceptable for continuing education for engineers.

 All seminars except "Detailing Masonry Veneers to Avoid Water Penetration and Cracks" are one hour long and earn one learning unit.
 "Detailing Masonry Veneers to Avoid Water Penetration and Cracks" requires 1-1/2 hours and earns 1-1/2 learning units.

 Avoiding Water Penetration in Masonry Veneers (RJH001)